SCC Pathways to NWU

 - $22,000 Phi Theta Kappa Scholarship for all PTK members

 - Additional transfer academic scholarships are available.

-Choose an accelerated degree-completion program in Lincoln or Omaha and receive a scholarship worth up to $5,000.
+Choose an accelerated degree-completion program and receive a scholarship worth up to $5,000.
 Take evening classes once a week (one-day-a-week classes for nursing) to earn a Bachelor of Science degree in:

 - business administration

 Eight-week sessions start in January, March, June, August and October.